coldinke/exercises/Python/backend/rabbitMQ/README.md

 `result = channel.queue_declare(queue='', exclusive=True)`

-You want to lean more about the `exclusive` flag and other queue properties in the `guide on queues`.
+You want to lean more about the `exclusive` flag and other queue properties in the [guide on queues](https://www.rabbitmq.com/docs/queues).

 ### Bindings